+Classroom Visitations

-Classroom Visitations (See the CLIU Health and Safety Plan at www.cliu.org) The Carbon Lehigh Intermediate Unit welcomes visits to our classroom programs by parents, guardians, or interested educators.
+The Carbon Lehigh Intermediate Unit welcomes visits to our classroom programs by parents, guardians, or interested educators.
 In order to ensure order in our programs, and uphold the confidentiality requirements of The Family Educational Rights and Privacy Act (FERPA), it is necessary to establish guidelines governing such school visitations.